EDR23/EDR-VAULT/README.md

 EDR-VAULT uses Windows 10/11 notification system so make sure you enable if you want to get notified when a backup or purge happend.

+### 9. Auto-Run

+EDR-VAULT Can me launched at Windows startup so make sure you enable that option its on settings.

 ---

 ## License